Empirical evidence of Large Language Model's influence on human spoken communication: Methods

-Hence, we analyzed data spanning four years before the initial release of ChatGPT on November 30, 2022.
-Additionally, due to the timing of data collection, the analysis includes data up to May 31, 2024, which is 18 months post-release.
-We employed log frequency to facilitate trend interpretation within this early diffusion phase, using Laplace smoothing \citep{doi:10.1017/CBO9780511809071} to account for zero counts, which helps detect emerging patterns that may initially exhibit exponential growth.
+For subsequent analyses, we calculated the log relative frequency of podcast episodes containing each presented word, sampled monthly.
+Older data may exhibit different word usage trends due to factors such as the relatively low number of published podcast episodes.
+Hence, we analyzed data spanning six years before the initial release of ChatGPT on November 30, 2022.
+Additionally, due to the timing of data collection, the corpus includes podcast episodes published up to April 30, 2026.
+The change-point regression and synthetic-control estimates are anchored to the 18-month GPT-3.5 era ending May 30, 2024 (the month GPT-4o replaced GPT-3.5 as the default on ChatGPT's free tier); post-2024 data is used to characterize the reversion dynamics reported in Results.
+We employed log frequency to facilitate trend interpretation within this early diffusion phase, using Laplace smoothing \citep{manning2008} to account for zero counts, which helps detect emerging patterns that may initially exhibit exponential growth.